Amirlabai/time_logger/README.md

 *   **CSV Output:** Saves the logged data to a CSV file (specified by the user).
 To rest either move or delete the CSV file, program creates it.
 *   **Error Handling:** Attempts to handle cases where the CSV file is already open.
 Must be closed to open through script
 *   **Graph Plot:** Shows session percentage along with total time spent.
 Graph window has on top total span of days and it calculates productivity
+*   **Break Timer:** Running timer with minimum of 10 minutes and a pop up alert to take a break

 ## Requirements